prebid/prebid.github.io/overview/intro.md

 4. Prebid Server sends the bid responses to Prebid Mobile.
 5. Prebid Mobile sets key-value targeting for each ad slot through the primary ad server mobile SDK.
 This targeting will activate one or more of Prebid line items that were previously configured in the primary ad server.
 6. If the line item associated with the Prebid Mobile bid wins, the primary ad server returns the Prebid Mobile creative JavaScript to the ad server’s SDK.
-7. The Prebid Mobile creative JavaScript will fetch and render the corresponding creative con *<----This is from the existing mobile overview, it just stops at con...I am going to follow up with Punnaghai to correct this*
+7. The Prebid Mobile creative JavaScript will fetch and render the corresponding creative content from the winning Prebid Server demand partner.

 ![Prebid Mobile Flowchart](/assets/images/flowcharts/pb-mobile.png)